snisarg/snisarg.github.io/_posts/2019-09-08-categorization-reading.markdown

 1. AI

-    Because I separate this from Computer Science, which goes in "code".
-It's really a separate and a bigger thing.
+    I separate this from Computer Science, which goes in "code".

 1. Code

-    Anything to do with CS.
-I break these down into topics in my notes, like Distributed Systems and Design Patterns too.
+    Anything to do with Computer Science.
+I break these down into topics in my notes, like Distributed Systems and Design Patterns.

 1. Entrepreneurship